dachshund-wcms/dachshund/README.md

 ## Version History
 - __2.1__ - Enhanced functionality to manage applications and facilitate the development process.
 Added custom nodes modules which are part of Dachshund WCMS.
   - [Feature] Added custom node module _apps-initializer_.
 It Searches through each application in the '/apps' folder.
 In case they contain an 'install' folder their content get copied into the root of Dachshund.
+  - [Feature] Added bash script to detect the Node.js installation and to download and install a compatible version, in case the system doesn't provide one
   - [Bugfix] Added missing custom _node_module_ which are part of Dachshund
 - __2.0__ - First publicly available version.
 It is contains the core of _Dachshund_ and all functionality to build applications or rich frontend on top of it.
   - REST API